BinaryCanon/binarycanon.github.io/_posts/2022-05-07-list-of-serious-games-learn-new-skills-in-less-time-with-serious-games.md

 > Serious games should not be confused with Gamification, which takes existing activities and intensifies learning satisfaction.
 There is no immersion.
 {: .prompt-info }

 How far can we push games into the pedagogical realm while keeping players immersed?
+What's even <i>immersion</i>?

 ---